Can you Buy Silver Wholesale?

 Where can I buy Silver Wholesale?
 Where to buy Silver Wholesale?

-You can acquire silver bullion at wholesale prices from the largest high volume silver bullion dealers like ourselves here at SD Bullion.
+You can acquire silver bullion at wholesale prices from the most significant high volume silver bullion dealers like ourselves here at SD Bullion.

 Two 100 oz Silver Bars pictured above.
 These are typically the size silver bars used by low silver premium seeking investors and financial institutions.